 For most businesses, acquiring space from a data center colocation provider is the better business and technical decision.
 Maintaining a private facility requires excess time, money and expertise that could be better allocated to the core mission of your company.
 The increasing security and compliance demands can be too much for in-house data centers to keep up with.

 Most executives will agree, keeping their data secure while still having access to it is a concern when looking at third-party data centers.
-With data center security and control as top priorities, here are five factors to add to your data center checklist when selecting a colocation provider.
+With data center security and control as top priorities, here are five factors to add to your data center checklist when choosing a data center provider.

 1. Secure Location